 Target API sets, ARV, and sysroots

 The target API set indicates which APIs the application uses: either production APIs only or production and Beta APIs.
-Set and edit this value with Project Properties in Visual Studio.
 The Target API Set value is either an integer that represents the application runtime version (ARV) or the ARV plus a string that identifies the Beta API release.
-At the 19.05 release, the ARV was incremented from 1 to 2.
-The value "2" specifies only the production APIs in application runtime version 2, whereas "2+Beta1905" specifies the production and Beta APIs at the 19.05 release.
+At the 19.05 release, the ARV was incremented from 1 to 2, and at the 19.09 release it was increased again to 3.
+The numeric value alone specifies only the production APIs in the ARV, whereas the "value+BetaNumber" specifies the production and Beta APIs in a particular release.
+For example, ARV 2 indicates the 19.05 release, and "2+Beta1905" specifies the production and Beta APIs in the 19.05 release.